-After a period of 60 days, it was observed that the medium containing BAP 2.0 + GA3 0.5 mgL-1 resulted in the highest production of adventitious shoots, with 3.14 shoots per explant (Fig. 2a,2b).
-The number of shoots produced was dependent on BAP and GA3 concentrations, with Perez-tornero et al. (2010) reporting the best results in lemon with 2 mgL-1 BAP and 1 or 2 mgL-1 GA3 (Citrus limon).
+After a period of 60 days, it was observed that the medium containing BAP 2.0 + GA3 0.5 mgL⁻¹ resulted in the highest production of adventitious shoots, with 3.14 shoots per explant (Fig. 2a,2b).
+The number of shoots produced was dependent on BAP and GA3 concentrations, with Perez-Tornero et al. (2010) reporting the best results in lemon with 2 mg/L BAP and 1 or 2 mg/L GA3 (Citrus limon).
 Imtiaz et al. (2014) also found that increased cytokinin content in the media may have induced toxic effects and reversed the growth processes, whilst lesser concentrations were insufficient to stimulate shoots.
 Additionally, it was noticed that several treatments exhibited an increase in the number of shoots produced per explant after 45 days, indicating that new shoots were developed after 45 days.
-Rai et al. (2009) observed that BAP outperformed Kinetin in stimulating shoot proliferation in guava, and the same trend was evident in the current study.
+Rai et al. (2009) observed that BAP outperformed kinetin in stimulating shoot proliferation in guava, and the same trend was evident in the current study.